William Shatner's Own Space Oddity

 "Well," he says, "I looked at the size of my biceps..."

 Shatner also has a new book, Shatner Rules, and is about to perform a one-man show across Canada.
-And he's directed a documentary about the actors who have played captains on Star Trek, fittingly called The Captains.
-It was sitting down with Patrick Stewart, Captain Pickard in Star Trek: The Next Generation, that Shatner says really helped him come to grips with his Star Trek past.
+He's also directed a documentary about the actors who have played captains on Star Trek, fittingly called The Captains.
+It was sitting down with Patrick Stewart, Captain Picard in Star Trek: The Next Generation, that Shatner says really helped him come to grips with his Star Trek past.

 "I began to have a defense at what I perceived to be a form of derision towards Star Trek," Shatner says.
 "It irritated me, so that all these things like 'Beam me up, Scotty' would be a source of irritation.
 I realized that when delving into Patrick Stewart's career and his attitude.
 He taught me that I had been doing the wrong thing.
 I had applied myself as responsibly as I could in performing the role, but in the intervening years, I acquired an attitude, which I have striven to divest myself of."